unblevable/rift/README.md

-# rift.io
+# rift
 > File transfer via rifts.

-**Really instant file transfer** (<strong>rift.io</strong>) is a peer-to-peer file transfer command line tool.
+**Really instant file transfer** (<strong>rift</strong>) is a peer-to-peer file transfer command line tool.
 It requires minimal setup and does not involve the inconveniences of file size limits or authentication procedures.
 As a bonus, you receive the benefits of tab completion and integration with the CLI tool belt.

 ## Command Line